Krakor92/some-custom-dataviews/_views/jukebox/README.md

 It means the following: "Filter on every music files that contains a field named `artist` which contains a link to the current file"

+It has several benefits compared to the first one:

+- It's less error-prone
-The pros of this method compared to the previous notation is that if at some point you decide to rename your artist file, it won't break the view
+- It won't break the view if you decide to rename the file in which it is located
+- `orphans` defined in the file will inherit the current prop your filtering on and will appear like the other queried musics

 ##### The `not` filter property